[HISTORY: Adopted by the Board of Trustees of the Village of Cobleskill 1-18-1950. Amendments noted where applicable.]

 Any person aggrieved by the action of the Chief of Police in the disapproval of an application for a license as provided for in § 108-5A and B shall have the right of appeal to the Board of Trustees of the Village of Cobleskill, New York.
 Such appeal shall be taken by filing with the Village Clerk, within fourteen (14) days after notice of the action complained of has been mailed to such person's last known address, a written statement setting forth fully the grounds for the appeal.
 Said Board of Trustees shall set a time and place for a hearing on such appeal and notice of such hearing shall be given to the appellant in the same manner as provided in § 108-14 of this chapter for notice of hearing on revocation.
 The decision and order of said Board of Trustees on such appeal shall be final and conclusive.

-Any person who himself or by his agents, servants or employees or as an agent, servant or employee shall act as a hawker, peddler, solicitor or canvasser as herein defined without a license or shall violate any of the provisions of this chapter or who, having had his license revoked, shall continue to act as a hawker, peddler, solicitor or canvasser shall, upon conviction, be punished by a fine or imprisonment as set forth in Chapter 1, General Provisions, Article II, General Penalty.
+Any person who himself or by his agents, servants or employees or as an agent, servant or employee shall act as a hawker, peddler, solicitor or canvasser as herein defined without a license or shall violate any of the provisions of this chapter or who, having had his license revoked, shall continue to act as a hawker, peddler, solicitor or canvasser shall, upon conviction, be punished by a fine as set forth in Chapter 1, General Provisions, Article II, General Penalty.
 Each day on which such violation continues shall constitute a separate offense.